Friday, November 28, 2008

 2 Worship the LORD with gladness; come before him with joyful songs.

 3 Know that the LORD is God.
-It is he who made us, and we are his
+It is he who made us, and we are his; we are his people, the sheep of his pasture.

 4 Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.